 - Plastic recycling program collects and bales discarded stretch wrap and plastic bottles, reducing waste (and waste management costs) and earning cash back for the baled plastic

 - In addition to office paper, stretch wrap, oil, antifreeze, cleaning solvents, tires, and batteries, MIQ recycles aluminum, steel and unusable cardboard dunnage

 - Warehouse dock doors feature door seals to improve insulation

 SmartWay Transport Partnership: This voluntary program between various transportation industry sectors and the federal Environmental Protection Agency addresses key national concerns to improve energy security and energy savings.
-As a SmartWay Charter Partner, MIQ Logistics actively encourages both its customers and transportation providers to join the SmartWay partnership.
+As a SmartWay Charter Partner, MIQ actively encourages both its customers and transportation providers to join the SmartWay partnership.

 Carbon Footprint Modeling

-MIQ Logistics received the Environmental Excellence Award from the United States Environmental Protection Agency (U.S. EPA) SmartWaySM Transport Partnership for its efforts to help customers reduce greenhouse gas (GHG) emissions.
+MIQ received the Environmental Excellence Award from the United States Environmental Protection Agency (U.S. EPA) SmartWaySM Transport Partnership for its efforts to help customers reduce greenhouse gas (GHG) emissions.

 The U.S. EPA developed the Shipper Fleet Performance Model to help shippers estimate GHG emissions over the road and on the rail.

-With this model, MIQ Logistics can help customers analyze the affect of their transportation strategies on the environment and determine if changes in the strategies might lower emissions.
+With this model, MIQ can help customers analyze the affect of their transportation strategies on the environment and determine if changes in the strategies might lower emissions.
 For example, would different routes or modes of transportation reduce emissions?
 Can freight consolidation or rethinking of the shipper’s network design make a difference?

 Working together, shippers can more efficiently find ways to offset the environmental impact of their supply chains and still meet their cost and service goals.